JMRSquared/ParkIt/README.md

-# ParkIt
+# parkit

-> A parking station system that automates payment
+> A parking system that helps solve payments for parking

 ## Usage